 |Canon 1D Mark II« »||Y||-||-||-||-||-||1.1||-||-||-||Canon 1D Mark II|

 It is notable that the E-M10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not offer wifi capability.

 Both the 1D and the E-M10 have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the E-M10 was followed by the Olympus E-M10 II.

 Review summary: Canon 1D vs Olympus E-M10

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Canon 1D and the Olympus E-M10?
-Below is a summary of the relative strengths of each of the two contestants.
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.